 Superbrain: Ben, Anca, Steve

 Faculty of Food Science and Technology (SEFS): Ben

 BComm International Board of Studies (CB&L): Martin Kilian

 BSc Food Marketing & Entrepreneurship Board of Studies (CB&L): Martin Kilian

 Department of Applied Mathematics

 Co-ordinator for the MSc in Mathematical Modelling & Scientific Computing: Kieran

 MSc Statistics Co-ordinator: Kathleen

-MSc Data Science and Analytics Deputy Co-ordinator: Michael
+MSc Data Science and Analytics Deputy Co-ordinator: Eric

 HDip Statistics Co-ordinator: Tony